rodlukas/UP-admin/README.md

 There are two modes that the app can be run in on the local dev environment.
 The default one is the classic dev mode – this mode includes advanced debugging tools, Django dev server and webpack-dev-server for the frontend are run.
-Since there is some work with private npm registry here (see [below](#npmpro)), the frontend cannot be built without these tokens so that the alternative way to run this app without these tokens is the second mode – **manual production version of the app**, it's also the closest one to the customer's version, this mode will also be run in this tutorial.
+Since there is some work with private GitHub Package registry here (see [below](#npmpro)), the frontend cannot be built without these tokens so that the alternative way to run this app without these tokens is the second mode – **manual production version of the app**, it's also the closest one to the customer's version, this mode will also be run in this tutorial.

 ### Requirements